Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 Build an eye look with Best Eyeshadow for Older Women and find smudge-proof picks in Best Eyeliner for Older Women.
 For lashes that lift without flakes, see Best Mascara for Older Women, then complete the routine with Best Eye Makeup for Older Women.

-Alongside this guide, we’ve road-tested the Urban Decay Face Bond Foundation for coverage, transfer resistance and shade match, put Urban Decay All Nighter Setting Spray through long-day and heat tests, and reviewed the Urban Decay Naked Eyeshadow Palette (Warm & Cool) for blendability, fallout and everyday looks.
-If you’re building a reliable routine, those three reviews cover base, set and shadow in one tidy toolkit.
+Alongside this guide, we’ve also tested the Urban Decay Face Bond Foundation for coverage, transfer resistance, and shade match, put Urban Decay All Nighter Setting Spray through long-day and heat tests, and reviewed the Urban Decay Naked Eyeshadow Palette (Warm & Cool) for blendability, fallout, and everyday wear.
+If you’re building a dependable routine, those three reviews cover base, setting, and shadow in one simple toolkit.